• Skip to primary navigation

 • ½ cup freshly squeezed lemon juice

-• 6 tablespoon coconut oil softened
+• 6 tablespoons coconut oil softened

 Instructions